-The principal platitude of all future revolutionary organisation must be the theoretical and practical denunciation of Stalinism in all its forms.
+The principal platitude of all future revolutionary organization must be the theoretical and practical denunciation of Stalinism in all its forms.
 In France at least, where economic backwardness has slowed down the consciousness of crisis, the only possible road is over the ruins of Stalinism.
 It must become the delenda est Carthago of the last revolution of prehistory.

 Revolution must break with its past, and derive all its poetry from the future.
 Little groups of "militants" who claim to represent the authentic Bolshevik heritage are voices from beyond the grave.
-These angels come to avenge the "betrayal" of the October Revolution will always support the defence of the USSR-if only "in the last instance".
-The "under-developed" nations are their promised land.
-They can scarcely sustain their illusions outside this context,
+These angels come to avenge the "betrayal" of the October Revolution will always support the defense of the

-These countries have been industrialised on classic lines: primitive accumulation at the expense of the peasantry, accelerated by bureaucratic terror.
+1These countries have been industrialized on classic lines: primitive accumulation at the expense of the peasantry, accelerated by bureaucratic terror.

-For 45 years the French "Communist" Party has not taken a single step towards the conquest of power.
-The same situation applies in all advanced nations which have not fallen under the heel of the so-called Red Army. where their objective role is to buttress theoretical underdevelopment.
-They struggle for the dead body of "Trotsky", invent a thousand variations on the same ideological theme, and end up with the same brand of practical and theoretical impotence.
+2For 45 years the French "Communist" Party has not taken a single step towards the conquest of power.
+The same situation applies in all advanced nations which have not fallen under the heel of the so-called Red Army.
+USSR--if only "in the last instance."
+The "underdeveloped" nations are their promised land.
+They can scarcely sustain their illusions outside this context, where their objective role is to buttress theoretical underdevelopment.
+They struggle for the dead body of "Trotsky," invent a thousand variations on the same ideological theme, and end up with the same brand of practical and theoretical impotence.
 Forty years of counter-revolution separate these groups from the Revolution; since this is not 1920 they can only be wrong (and they were already wrong in 1920).